0xdefaceme/whitepaper/README.md

 behavior from happening, there is a couple of things the protocol can help the attackers with.

-In the 0xdeface protocol an attacker is able to submit a hash of their unencrypted vulnerability report along with their `commit`.
-While this doesn't expose the report, it allows the attacker to prove publicly that they submitted a legit vulnerability at a certain point in time (time-stamping).
-Does the contract owner in fact shut down the contract using a non-compliant procedure, then the attacker can reveal their time-stamped report and prove to the world that the owner didn't play the game fairly.
-We believe this would yield a backlash in the community.
+The attacker can reveal their Proof of Attacking, showing to the community that a contract owner didn't play the game fairly.
+We believe this would trigger a community backlash against the contract owner and in favor of the attacker.

-In cases where contract owners decide to audit the code themselves on reception of a vulnerability report, the attacker could also choose to announce the release of the time-stamped and unencrypted report publicly after e.g. 24 hours.
+The attacker could also choose to announce the release of the time-stamped and unencrypted report publicly after e.g. 24 hours.
 While we're unsure about the legality of this (sounds a lot like blackmailing), it would pressure the contract owner into paying for the vulnerability and fairly exiting the contract.

 Lastly, assume an attacker could encrypt a file such that it takes e.g. 24 hours on any CPU to decrypt (non-serializable computation, VDFs).
 An attacker